SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection: Method

-However, merely adopting the above strategy to sample dense pseudo-labels from the foreground often overlooks dense, small objects that blend seamlessly into the background.
-To address this issue, we propose an intuitive approach to extract potential dense pseudo-labels from the background.
-Specifically, we empirically find that those potential high-quality positive samples, despite their low confidence, align well with the target location.
-Consequently, we can use the Intersection over Union (IoU) score between the predicted box and ground-truth box as a criterion for discerning pseudo-labels amidst background noise.
+To address the above limitation, we introduce the Simple Instance-aware Dense Sampling (SIDS) strategy, which categorizes pseudo-labels into easy (from the foreground) and hard (from the background) cases and processes them accordingly (Fig.~\ref{fig:vis_sampling}(e)).
+Specifically, in the foreground, we randomly sample pixel-level prediction results within the region indicated by these predicted boxes with a sample ratio $\mathcal{R}$, resulting in $\mathcal{P}^e$.
+In the background, we find that those potential high-quality positive samples align well with the target location despite their low confidence in the score maps.
+This inspires us to use the Intersection over Union (IoU) score between the predicted box and ground-truth box as a criterion for discerning pseudo-labels amidst background noise.
 However, given the lack of ground truth in the unlabeled dataset, explicit IoU scores are unattainable.
-Therefore, we introduce an IoU estimation branch trained with the labeled data that predicts the IoU of each pixel for the unlabeled data.
+Besides, the default rotated-FCOS output consists of class scores and bounding box coordinates (i.e., center, width, and height) for each pixel, but it does not directly capture the IoU between the predicted and ground truth bounding boxes.
+Therefore, we introduce an IoU estimation branch (only one 3$\times$3 convolutional layer) trained with the labeled data that predicts the IoU of each pixel for the unlabeled data.
 Then, we apply threshold $\mathcal{T}_h$ to choose the pixel-level points with high IoU scores from the background, resulting in dense hard pseudo-labels $\mathcal{P}^h$.

 We merge $\mathcal{P}^h$ and $\mathcal{P}^e$ to establish the final dense pseudo-labels $\mathcal{P}^t$, which will serve as the supervisory signal for the unsupervised training process.
 Based on $\mathcal{P}^t$, we sample the predictions from the student at the same coordinates, defined as $\mathcal{P}^s$.
-After obtaining $\mathcal{P}^t$ and $\mathcal{P}^s$, the semi-supervised framework aims to make $\mathcal{P}^s$ approach $\mathcal{P}^t$, and we will describe how to construct one-to-one and many-to-many constraints in the following sections.
+After obtaining $\mathcal{P}^t$ and $\mathcal{P}^s$, the semi-supervised framework aims to make $\mathcal{P}^s$ approach $\mathcal{P}^t$, and we will describe how to construct individual-level and global-level constraints in the following sections.
+Due to the varying number and size of objects, our sampling number varies across different scenes, better matching the distribution of the objects.